jnrushy/metrics-yaml-generator/README.md

 2. It extracts the structure, dimensions, and measures from these examples to create template files
 3. When creating a new YAML file, it uses the appropriate template based on the specified DSP and media type
 4. It customizes the template with the provided client, brand, and other information
+5. When merging measures, it analyzes SQL expressions to extract column references and verifies they exist in the target dataset

 ## Supported DSPs and Media Types